-Books can be a treasure vault of information that may not be available in any other resource, especially when looking at a historical treatment of a topic.
+Books are useful for background research, finding keywords, getting an overview of your topic and chronologies.
 Most scholarly books also provide extensive bibliographies, directing you to other books, articles, and various other types of sources that can be very useful to your research.
 The library provides several tools to make books more accessible to you as a student and researcher.

 The Library Catalog is a valuable resource if you are looking for a book or print resource.
 Searching within the Library Catalog is similar to the database searches explained on the Finding Articles page.
 If you know the title of a specific book or item, search using the Alphabetic Search option.
 You can also search in the Keyword Search, using key terms or concepts to find more resources on a topic.
 The "Subject" term heading utilizes the Library of Congress style subject headings for print sources.
 When searching for an "Author", format the name using a "Last Name, First Name" style.